List of Taskmaster episodes: Champion of Champions (2017)

-In September 2017, a two-part special titled "Champion of Champions" was announced, aimed at putting the first five winners – Bob Mortimer, Josh Widdicombe, Katherine Ryan, Noel Fielding and Rob Beckett - for a series of new tasks, with the winner receiving a life-size trophy based on Davies' headless body – designed to attach the winner's trophy from their series on the neck.
+In September 2017, a two-part special titled "Champion of Champions" was announced.
+The first five winners – Bob Mortimer, Josh Widdicombe, Katherine Ryan, Noel Fielding and Rob Beckett – were set a series of new tasks, with the winner receiving a life-size trophy based on Davies' headless body – designed to attach the winner's trophy from their series on the neck.
 The special, which featured no team tasks, was aired later that year: the first part on 13 December; and the second part a week later, on 20 December.

 The special's overall winner was Widdicombe – Beckett ended as the runner-up, Ryan placed 3rd, Fielding placed 4th, and Mortimer finished last.
 During its broadcast, the special averaged over 800,000 viewers.